Pain Management Skills Course

 Learning outcomes

-- Identify the key biopsychosocial principles underpinning the assessment of chronic pain patients
+- Identify fundamental biopsychosocial principles in chronic pain assessment.

-- Explain the multifaceted nature of pain problems to a patient
+- Explain the multifaceted nature of pain to patients.

-- Design and plan a treatment program based on the case formulation and goal-setting
+- Design a treatment program based on case formulation.

-- Outline a comprehensive case presentation to other health professionals
+- Present comprehensive case details to other professionals.

 Cancellation